hmrc/python-cookiecutter/{{cookiecutter.project_name}}/README.md

 Once the lambda is packaged and uploaded to S3, it can be accessed by terraform.
 {%- elif cookiecutter.type == "package" %}
-Create a PR for this file:
+Create a PR (via a fork if you lack permissions) for this file (NOTE: this is the platsec file -- use the file appropriate for your team :smile:)

 https://github.com/hmrc/build-jobs/blob/master/jobs/live/platsec.groovy